Hi, I'm Donna. Thanks so much for visiting my website! If you're here, I'm guessing you'd like to more about me so here it is...

 Seriously, I wouldn't be without them.
 I can get a bit obsessive about my writing and end up stuck at my desk for hours so it does me good to have some company and distraction!

-That said, I'm writing my summer book for 2022 at the moment and should really get myself stuck in again because my deadline is fast approaching.
+That said, I'm writing my new Christmas book at the moment and should really get myself stuck in again because my deadline is approaching.
 Keep an eye on the website for more information on what I'm working on and when my new books are coming out.
 Thank you so much for reading!

 Love Donna xx